This position is full-time and works approximately 37.5 hours per week.

-Tracks any overdue deposits and attempt to move the student to accepted offer status.
+Tracks any overdue deposits and attempts to move the student to the accepted offer status.

-Works with teams to identify applicants who did not complete their application by a specific deadline and determine if they should be moved to limited status.
+Works with teams to identify applicants who did not complete their application by a specific deadline and determines if they should be moved to a limited status.

 Computer & Technical Expertise:

-Establish and maintain facility with computer operating systems pertaining to general inquiries, admission, and financial aid for purposes of efficient and concise record keeping and generation of communication and reports.
+Establishes and maintains the facility with computer operating systems pertaining to general inquiries, admission, and financial aid for purposes of efficient and concise record keeping and generation of communication and reports.

-Reporting functions to include: verifying tour lead excel lists with CRM, quality control checks with teams to ensure proper follow up with leads/prospects for all events, monthly updates on how prospects and applicants are progressing thru the cycle and notifying management of any trends.
-Regular updates on progress to goal from Prospect to Enrolled stage.
+Reporting functions to include: verifies tour lead excel lists with CRM, quality control checks with teams to ensure proper follow up with leads/prospects for all events, monthly updates on how prospects and applicants are progressing through the cycle and notifies management of any trends.
+Regular updates on progress to goal from the Prospect to Enrolled stages.

-Develop expertise in the evaluation and use of emerging outreach tools such as other social media channels.
+Develops expertise in the evaluation and use of emerging outreach tools, such as other social media channels.

 Department Name/Job Location:

-This position is in the Olin Business School.
+This position is in the department of Graduate Programs at the Olin Business School.
 This position is for the Danforth Campus.